Sachith-SL/bookMe-server-spring-boot-scn/README.md

-this is spring boot POC
+this is spring boot + Gradle POC